 Be sure you understand what types of expenses each of the college savings vehicles cover.
 You may be able to claim only tuition expenses, or you may receive reimbursements for a variety of qualified expenses, including off-campus housing, food and technology.

 You should also clear up any questions on how to claim benefits.
 Do you need to keep receipts and ask for reimbursement, or will amounts be paid directly to your student’s college?
-If your student doesn’t need the funds due to a large scholarship or another windfall, how can you transfer, redistribute or take out the money, and are there penalties for doing so?
+Be aware that a financial aid offer from a college may also assume a certain amount of student earnings each year.

 5. Consider changes.